Steven D. SmitShareholder

-- University of Texas (J.D., with high honors, 1988).
+- Educations: Dordt College (B.A., 1979, concentration in Biology and Chemistry); University of Texas (J.D., with high honors, 1988).
 Order of the Coif, Grand Chancellor, Teaching Quizmaster, Texas Law Review.

 Intellectual Property Enforcement and Litigation

-- Representing the inventor/owner of multiple patents in the fields of interactive media and user interfaces.
-This representation includes prosecuting federal lawsuits for patent infringement against various companies.
+- Representation of inventor of multiple patents in the fields of interactive media and user interfaces.
+This representation includes prosecuting federal lawsuits for patent infringement against various publicly-held companies.

-- Representing clients in arbitration proceedings under the Uniform Domain Name Dispute Resolution Policy (UDRP).
+- Representation of clients in arbitration proceedings under the Uniform Domain Name Dispute Resolution Policy (UDRP).